CrowdHailer/Dugong/README.md

 Simple delete
 -------------

-Ctrl backspace delete word
+ - Ctrl + Backspace = delete left till word beginning
+ - Ctrl + Delete = detele right till the end of the word

+ThisOOO text OOOhas alot OOOOOO of OOOOunecessary noise00000

-Ctrl k k delete till end of line
+ - Ctrl + (k -> k) = Delete from cursor position untill the end of the line
-Ctrl (k -> backspace) delete to beginning of line
+ - Ctrl + (k -> backspace) = Delete from cursor position untill beginning of the line

 Move to points
 -------------